chenyan1998/Term6_Database_AWS/README.md

 # 1. Introduction
 The project is aiming to do a web application for Kindle book reviews and a system to analyze the statistics.
-An automation script to set up the whole system is also requrired.
+An automation script to set up the whole system is also required.

 This repository contains the necessary code to run this web application and analytics system plus an automation script which sets up the whole system automatically.